-- 1. Create a Gmail account if you don't have one yet (Google: Gmail) - 2.
+- 1. Create a Gmail account if you don't have one yet (Google: Gmail).
+Note: a xxx.yyy@umaine.edu is a gmail account. - 2.
 Go to www.blogger.com and enter your Gmail address and password - 3.
 Follow the instructions: (a) sign up for blogger (b) click: create a blog and follow the instructions given to you.
 Click on start posting and your blog is ready.